7 Best Diabetes Apps 2026: Complete Guide by a 22-Year T1D Warrior (47 Apps Tested)

 Start with: MySugr + Dexcom G7 App + Medisafe

 Keep it simple.
 Master these three first.
-Add Glucose Buddy and Carb Manager after 2-3 months when you are comfortable.
+Add Glucose Buddy and Carb Manager after 2-3 months.

 📈 If Your A1C Is Above 8%